 The most important part of cleaning is simply rinsing the equipment with water.
 You can use a faucet and run water over the equipment for a minute.
 There are some cleaning fluids that may be acceptable for your device.
 Check with your instruction manual before performing any of these tasks.

-The 2nd most important part of cleaning your CPAP and CPAP supplies is letting the equipment dry properly.
+The second most important part of cleaning your CPAP and CPAP supplies is letting the equipment dry properly.
 Make sure that standing water can drip out of the tube.
-You can hang your tube so that it drapes down to the grown allowing all water to drip out of it.
+You can hang your tube so that it drapes down to the ground allowing all water to drip out of it.
 Manually drying exterior surfaces will speed up the process.

 Keep in mind that CPAP masks and CPAP tubes are not designed to last forever.
 Many sleep professionals recommend that CPAP masks and tubes be replaced yearly, if not sooner.
 The CPAP machine filter should be replaced even more frequently Some recommend that CPAP filters be replaced monthly.